tytydraco/yessleep/out/Im_scared_to_return_to_my_hometown_after_last_month.md

 I brought myself to look at it fully, not just its face, and i realized its legs.
 The front two legs were covered in gore, aswell as most of its hide.
 And the back two... it was standing upright, like a human.

 I didn't care anymore.
 I booked it in one direction and i heard that deathly clicking peirce the air.
 Closely following were the loud and fast stomps of its hooves, its blood dripping wet on the ground.

-I saw the lights of my town and screamed loudly for help.
+I think it must have been going pretty fast cause i heard the thump of it hitting a tree, thats probably the only reason im alive I saw the lights of my town and screamed loudly for help.
 I could hear it getting closer, and fast.
 I managed to get through the gate to the woods in time and shut it fast.

 I didn't look back after that.